mondeja/mdpo/README.md

 ## Plain vs markup text mode

 If you pass the argument `plaintext` as `False`, the converter does not will remove some text markup (like `inline code`, **bold text** and other elements).
-These characters can be used, for example as separators translating other markup formats like HTML.
+These characters can be used, for example as separators translating other markup formats like HTML or to indicate translators that some strings must not be translated.
 The conversion will follow next correspondences:

 ```
 Markdown --------------------------------> .po file text